pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/kubernetes/_index.md

 ### 5. App Services

-Configure any Kubernetes app-scoped services that will be shared by a subset or all users with deployment permissions.
+Configure any Kubernetes app-scoped services that will be shared with users using deployment permissions.

 App services tend to include managed datastores (e.g. [RDS][aws-rds], [Cloud SQL][cloud-sql], and [CosmosDB][cosmos-db]), ingress controllers,